whileseated/Wiki-Table-CSV-Downloader/README.md

-# Wiki-Table-CSV-Downloader
+# Wikipedia Table CSV Downloader
-This is a flask app that allows you to download tabled data from wikipedia as CSV files.
+This is a flask app that enableds downloading tabled data from wikipedia as a CSV file.

 Created after realizing pasting this into a google sheet performs a similar action: